Harvard Computers: Florence Cushman

-Florence Cushman (1860-1940) was an American astronomer at the Harvard College Observatory who worked on the Henry Draper Catalogue.
+Florence Cushman (1860–1940) was an American astronomer at the Harvard College Observatory who worked on the Henry Draper Catalogue.

-Florence was born in Boston, Massachusetts in 1860 and received her early education at Charlestown High School, where she graduated in 1877.
+Cushman was born in Boston, Massachusetts in 1860 and received her early education at Charlestown High School, where she graduated in 1877.
 In 1888, she began work at the Harvard College Observatory as an employee of Edward Pickering.
 Her classifications of stellar spectra contributed to Henry Draper Catalogue between 1918 and 1934.
 She stayed as an astronomer at the Observatory until 1937 and died in 1940 at the age of 80.

-Florence Cushman worked at the Harvard College Observatory from 1918 to 1937.
+Cushman worked at the Harvard College Observatory from 1918 to 1937.
 Over the course of her nearly fifty-year career, she employed the objective prism method to analyze, classify, and catalog the optical spectra of hundreds of thousands of stars.
 In the 19th century, the photographic revolution enabled more detailed analysis of the night sky than had been possible with solely eye-based observations.
 In order to obtain optical spectra for measurement, male astronomers at the Harvard College Observatory expose glass plates on which the astronomical images were captured at night.
 During the daytime, female assistants like Florence analyzed the resultant spectra by reducing values, computing magnitudes, and cataloging their findings.
 She is credited with determining the positions and magnitudes of the stars listed in the 1918 edition of the Henry Draper Catalogue, which featured the spectra of roughly 222,000 stars.